home-gihub/gorilla-game/README.md

 - add multipklayer
 - add sounds
 - add textures
-- a peoper player system ( names, colors and cosmetics )
+- a peoper player system
+-- names
+-- colors
+-- cosmetics
-- a proper map
+-- a proper map

 ## i would like to thank these people for thir amazing guides